Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 1/15/2025

 I am in page 412 now.
 The next Chapter is about basics in ACL i will try to read it tonight.
 I dont know.

 I read the othe chapter i am in page 475 now.

+## 1/16/2025

+I am on page 550 now.
+I have read a lot about ACL.
+I think i am much more confident with ACL now. i will try to do a customized labs on gns3 later.
+So i dis the lab it was great now i am really confident with ACL but not only ACL but also with my level as a CCNA aspirant.